-- 7.1.
+- 6.1.
 To report a discipline incident involving technology, contact the appropriate disciplinarian.

 - ▼ Lower School: Lori Underwood

 - underwood.lori@hardingacademymemphis.org

 - 901-767-5344

 - ▼ Middle School: Corey Cunningham

 - cunningham.corey@hardingacademymemphis.org

 - 901-767-4463

 - ▼ Upper School : Ashley Lipe

 - lipe.ashley@hardingacademymemphis.org

 - 901-767-4462

-- 7.2.
-To report a general pattern of technology abuse or a technology security issue, contact the technology director.
+- 6.2.
+To report a general pattern of technology abuse or a technology security issue, contact support.

-- pinkerton.doug@hardingacademymemphis.org
+- support@hardingacademymemphis.org

-- 901-312-2833
+- 901-312-2838

-- 7.3.
+- 6.3.
 Every employee has the authority to confiscate an iPad and escort a student to the appropriate disciplinarian if the student is in violation of policy.

-8. Rules and principles in Harding policy
+7. Rules and principles in Harding policy